 Age-friendly communities strive to become a more supportive and inclusive community for all with a focus on improving the physical and social environment in support of older adults and people living with dementia.
 These initiatives seek to offer older adults a wider range of choices that make it possible for them to “age in community,” including enhanced access to options in housing, transportation, and social engagement.

-One option is to join an age-friendly network.
-The WHO established a Global Network of Age-Friendly Cities and Communities to support communities who are taking active steps toward becoming more age-friendly.
-The AARP Network of Age-Friendly Communities is the U.S. affiliate of the WHO network.
+Each city, town or region can apply to join the Global Network of Age-Friendly Cities and Communities to display their commitment as a community in taking active steps toward becoming more age-friendly.
+AARP is the U.S. affiliate of the WHO network.

-This tool kit includes tools and resources to help communities in MA learn more about what it means to be age-friendly, how to join an age-friendly network, and how to move forward with assessment, implementation, and evaluation.
+This resource list includes guides, websites and toolkits to help communities and regions in MA learn more about what it means to be age-friendly, how to join an age- and dementia friendly network, and how to move forward with assessment, implementation, and evaluation.

 More information is available in our Resource Library.